andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 I hope this example was fun and insightful!
 Good luck on your journey! 👋

-## Tutoring

-In case you are interested in more content like this, I run a weekly tutoring session where we practice all things web.

-You can find us on [Meetup.com](https://www.meetup.com/all-things-web-react-html-css-javascript-tutoring/) and [Discord](https://discord.gg/uMcfrj9Q).
-We are always happy to have more folks join us!

 ## Conclusion

 Using a pre-defined process helps you to focus on one task at a time, just like a recipe!
 Defining processes is a great way to divide and conquer a previously overwhelming problem.
 This does not only apply to take-home exercises but to any daunting problem.